 Competitive Intelligence Step 1: Identify the Competition and Gather the Right Data

-On a daily basis, your brand is up against these direct competitors who offer similar products or services at varying prices and quality.
+On a daily basis, your brand is up against these direct competitors offering similar products or services at varying prices and quality.
 The information you gather from your competitive intelligence strategy can help you find major differentiators to stand out in your market.

 Competitive Intelligence Step 2: Gather the Right Data

-There are plenty of sources that contain information about your competitors, but you’ll need to narrow your scope of inquiry to filter out the noise and extract the pertinent data.
+There are plenty of sources that contain information about your competitors, but you’ll need to narrow your scope to filter the noise and extract the pertinent data.
 Specifically, there are three major sources that are easily accessible and provide plenty of valuable information.

-Findings from Hootsuite show more than 40 percent of consumers use social media to conduct research on new brands, and companies are using these platforms to meet those demands.
-Specifically, businesses utilize between 4-10 social media accounts, and 77 percent of brands foresee their use of social media to increase in the future.
+Being on social media is one of the easiest ways to gain knowledge on your competitor’s strategies.
+Findings from Hootsuite show that more than 40% of consumers use social media to conduct research on new brands, and companies are using these platforms to meet demands.
+Specifically, businesses utilize between four to ten social media accounts, and 77% of brands foresee their use of social media to increase in the future.

 Competitive Intelligence Step 3: Analyze the Data and Present to Stakeholders